When restoring your data, Veeam Explorer requires an additional mount point to be created to display the list of available transactions.

 - To mount a VM file system on machines with Linux, Veeam uses fuse.

-When using fine-tune restore, Veeam always uses a staging Oracle server to mount the VM file system.
+When using fine-tune restore, Veeam requires a staging Oracle server to mount the VM file system.